 Consultations showed a very strong interest in the issues raised by CSP, from UN agencies, Oxfam country offices, civil society organisations and some elements of government, in each of the countries visited.
 There is a sense of a deep understanding and experience of the systemic challenges that CSP aims to address, and a commitment to being part of the CSP process.
 The consultations provided new insights on systemic challenges and created new perspectives on the way forward to facilitating systemic transformation.

-Analysis and Learning
+Strategic Communication and Learning

-Key important learnings from the incubator phase are:
+Key learnings from the incubator phase

 - There is increasing momentum for change